Alfie McCalmont: Career

 Born in Thirsk, he attended Thirsk School and Sixth Form College and came through the youth academy at Leeds United.
 He signed a professional contract extension on 22 January 2019 keeping him at the club until the summer of 2021.
 During the 2018–19 season, he featured regularly for Carlos Corberán's Leeds United under 23s side that won the PDL Northern League 2018–19 league title; they then became the national Professional Development League Champions by beating Birmingham City in the final.

 McCalmont started the first pre-season friendly of the 2019–20 season against York City in a 5–0 win on 10 July, and was named in the 1st team travelling squad on 4 August in Leeds' opening day 3–1 EFL Championship victory against Bristol City; he was left out of the final 18, but was allocated the 38 shirt for the season.

 He was given his first team debut by head coach Marcelo Bielsa on 13 August in the EFL Cup against Salford City, coming on as a substitute for Jack Clarke in the 70th minute.

 He made his first Leeds start on 27 August 2019 in Leeds' EFL Cup match against Stoke City, with Leeds losing 4–5 on penalties after a 2–2 draw.

 After the English professional football season was paused in March 2020 due to the COVID-19 pandemic, the season was resumed during June, where McCalmont was part of the squad who earned promotion with Leeds to the Premier League and also become the EFL Championship Champions for the 2019–20 season in July after the successful resumption of the season.
 Despite not playing a League game he qualified for a league medal due to being named in enough matchday squads.

 In August 2020, McCalmont signed a new four-year contract with Leeds United.
 He was named on the bench by Marcelo Bielsa on 16 September 2020 as an unused substitute for Premier League Leeds in a 1–1 draw against Hull City in the EFL Cup.

 Loan spells

 He joined Oldham Athletic on a season-long loan on 25 September 2020.
 He scored his first goals for Oldham, and his first professional goals, when he scored twice on 10 November 2020 in an EFL Trophy group game against Bradford City.
 In July 2021, McCalmont joined Morecambe on loan for the 2021–22 season.
-On 9 January 2023, McCalmont joined Carlisle United on a loan until the end of the season.
+On 9 January 2023, McCalmont joined Carlisle United on a loan until the end of the season, and permanently joined Carlisle on 27 June 2023 for an undisclosed fee.

+Central Coast Mariners

+On 12 July 2024, McCalmont joined A-League Men club Central Coast Mariners, managed by former Leeds Academy coaches Mark Jackson and Danny Schofield, as well as former Carlisle teammate Ryan Edmondson.
+McCalmont made his debut for the club on 7 August 2024, in a 2024 Australia Cup round of 32 tie against Heidelberg United.

+McCalmont scored his first goal for the club on 28 December 2024, at home against Auckland FC.